jcmeunier77/House_3D_API/README.md

     - rem: the 3d visualization being open as a separate open3D object

  #### 5. Designing user friendly interface with form and buttons
- - [x] Using CSS/HTML and adapted from available [bootstrap](https://v5.getbootstrap.com/) templates and codes
+ - [x] Using CSS/HTML adapted from available [bootstrap](https://v5.getbootstrap.com/) templates and codes
  - [x] Form :
     - for encoding address
  - [x] Buttons :